Can Maine employers require employees to get the COVID-19 vaccine?

 "There's some language in the federal statute that defines what emergency use is," Bam explained.
 "It suggests, at least, that it's a voluntary participation."

-Bam says that come final authorization from the U.S. Food and Drug Administration, a vaccine mandate (with some accommodations) at workplaces would be more likely.
-He says in the United States, you are an employee at will -- an employer can fire you for any reason, good or bad, as long as it's not discriminatory.
+Bam says that come the final authorization from the U.S. FDA, a vaccine mandate (with some accommodations) at workplaces would be more likely.
+He says in the United States, you are an employee at will—an employer can fire you for any reason, good or bad, as long as it's not discriminatory.
 Therefore, unless there's an expressed prohibition on the vaccine, a mandate could become a reality.
 If an employee weren't able to get vaccinated for some reason, they would have to meet with their employer to find out if an accommodation is possible.

 "The employer has the right to protect its own employees," Bam said.